EnCirca’s AltRoots Trademark Search Engine Helps Brands Monitor and Secure Decentralized Web and Metaverse Domains

 Web3 domain names are a type of non-fungible token (NFT) that operates in blockchains, metaverses, and the decentralized web.
 They are used for digital wallets, digital identities, website hosting, email, and metaverse storefronts.

-While blockchain domains like.eth and .crypto have become popular, there are no regulations or safeguards to prevent trademarks infringements.
+While blockchain domains like. eth and .crypto have become popular, but there are no regulations or safeguards to prevent trademark infringements.
 Cybersquatting on brands or domains using name variations similar to those of trusted brand names can cause confusion and harm for consumers seeking to interact with the brands they know and love on the decentralized web.

 Brand Protection on Web3

 “Now is the time for anyone who thinks they may want to do business on the blockchain to secure their Web3 brand identity and trademarks,” says Tom Barrett, President of EnCirca.

 To help companies establish and protect their brands on Web3, EnCirca has created AltRoots (AltRoots.com), a trademark search engine of more than 8 million blockchain domains.
 AltRoots enables trademark lawyers to discover registered blockchain domains that could indicate trademark infringement or cybersquatting.